 A website backup is like an insurance policy for your website or online store.
-It’s a copy of all your website’s files stored in a safe digital place, from images to text to source codes.
-So, if your website ever has a problem, you can use the backup to bring your site back to the way it was.
+It’s a copy of all your website’s files stored in a safe digital place, from images to texts to source codes.
+So, if your website ever has a problem, you can use the backup to restore your site.

-• Monthly Backups – If your website’s content changes infrequently, such as a small business website with static information, a monthly backup should suffice.
-However, it’s still crucial to backup your website to avoid data loss.
+- Monthly backups.
+If your website’s content changes infrequently, such as a small business website with static information, a monthly backup should suffice.
+However, it’s a must to back up your website to avoid data loss.

 Two ways to backup your website

-Your website is more than just a collection of web pages; it’s a digital hub for your brand and business.
+Your website is a digital hub for your brand and business.
 Protecting your website is crucial to success.
 In this section, we’ll explore two reliable methods for backing up your website.

 Manual backups: a hands-on approach

-Imagine organizing your digital belongings like arranging items in a secure vault.
-Manual website backups involve taking matters into your own hands and personally copying all your website’s essential elements to a safe location.
-It involves you personally taking the steps to ensure your website’s content, images, code, and other essential elements are preserved in case of data loss or unexpected issues.
+Manual website backups involve taking the matters into your own hands and personally copying all your website’s elements (e.g., images, codes, and content) to a safe location to preserve them in case of data loss or unexpected issues.

 Manual backups give you direct control over your website’s safety, ensuring your important data is within arm’s reach whenever you need it.